 This is available in full-time or part-time mode and may be taken as a Single, Major, Joint or Minor pathway and as a top-up for Direct Entrants.
 Single Honours students only may also take the course in sandwich mode with an optional one year placement between levels 5 and 6.
-There are opportunities to select Elective modules at levels 4 and 5 from the range available.
+There are opportunities to select Elective modules at levels 4 and 5 from the range available (Business and Social Enterprise, World Cultures, Explorations in Education, Healthy Lifestyles, Sustainability and Languages).
 Alternatively, students may choose to take further business options.